jonreid/OCMockito/README.md

 Capturing arguments for further assertions
 ==========================================

-OCMockito verifies argument values by asking the provided OCHamcrest matchers, with the default matcher being ``equalTo`` to test for equality.
-This is the recommended way of matching arguments because it makes tests clean & simple.
-In some situations though, it is helpful to assert on certain arguments after the actual verification.
+OCMockito verifies argument values by using any provided OCHamcrest matchers, with the default matcher being ``equalTo`` to test for equality.
+This is the recommended way of matching arguments because it makes tests clean and simple.
+In some situations though, it's helpful to assert on certain arguments after the actual verification.
 For example:

 ```obj-c